REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 8. Witnesses shall be asked to affirm or swear that their testimony is truthful.
 Witnesses (faculty, staff or students) who intentionally provide false information may be subject to University disciplinary action.

-9. Parties and/or Witnesses will be provided the opportunity to provide additional or clarifying information pertaining to the investigative report at the hearing.
-The Witnesses should not restate information previously provided in the investigative report.
+9. Witnesses, including the Parties, will be provided the opportunity to provide additional or clarifying information pertaining to the investigative report at the hearing.

-10. Witnesses will be excluded from the hearing during the testimony of other witnesses.
-Witnesses may not discuss the testimony they provided with other witnesses.
+10. Witnesses, other than the Parties, will be excluded from the hearing during the testimony of other Witnesses.
+Witnesses may not discuss the testimony they provided with other Witnesses.

 11. The University will make all directly related evidence available to the Parties at the hearing.